 How the Procedure Is Performed

-Surgery is performed in our state-of-the art-surgical suite or at one of the area hospitals where Dr. Ruff and Dr. Lessner operate.
+Surgery is performed in our state-of-the-art-surgical suite.
 The surgery takes 1 to 3 hours and is performed using either general anesthesia or local anesthesia with sedation.
 The type of anesthesia used and the anticipated length of your procedure will be discussed with you at your initial consultation.
 In most cases, the surgery is performed on an outpatient basis and you go home within a few hours of the procedure.
 If your brow lift is extensive (or combined with other procedures), a stay of 1 to 2 nights in the hospital may be required.

 There are 2 ways to perform a brow lift.
 In the traditional method, the necessary incisions are hidden just beneath the hairline.
 In the second method, a viewing instrument called an endoscope is used, providing minimal incisions.
 No matter which method is used, the results are the same: smoother forehead skin and a raised and more youthful-looking brow.
 Working with your plastic surgeon at West End Plastic Surgery, you can determine which method is right for you and be assured of a safe and pleasing outcome.